Mitchell (film): Mystery Science Theater 3000 episode

 On October 23, 1993 on Comedy Central, the edited-for-television release of Mitchell was featured as episode #512 of Mystery Science Theater 3000.
-The film was trimmed by several minutes to match MST3Ks format.
-This resulted in John Saxon's character, killed by Mitchell in a deleted scene, simply vanishing from the action.
+The film was trimmed by several minutes to match MST3Ks format, resulting in a scene where Mitchell kills John Saxon's character during a dune buggy chase being cut, resulting in his character vanishing mid-film abruptly.
 The only mention of his disappearance was a voiceover by a radio announcer stating that Saxon's character had died.
 Tom Servo remarks on this lapse with the question, "Hey, guys, wasn't John Saxon in this movie?"
 Particularly mocked were Mitchell's alcoholism, slovenliness and uncouth behavior.
 During the opening credits, Servo and Crow mock the theme song by improvising lyrics about food and Mitchell's weight, briefly referencing the theme song from Shaft.

 According to the Mystery Science Theater 3000 Amazing Colossal Episode Guide, the cast had heard a rumor that actor Joe Don Baker was very angry at the MST3K treatment of Mitchell, and threatened physical violence on any of the cast or crew, should he ever meet them in person.
 This did not stop them from later featuring (and happily mocking) another of Baker's films, Final Justice, and hurling even more vicious insults at Baker.
 Kevin Murphy, who played MST3Ks robot Tom Servo and served as one of the show's writers, later said Baker likely meant it in a joking manner.
 Nevertheless, MST3K head writer and star Michael J. Nelson stated that he avoided running into Baker when he discovered that they were both staying at the same hotel.